suyeecav/Hybrid-Attack/imagenet/autozoom/README.md

-# NES attack of hybrid attack.
+# Autozoom attack of hybrid attack.

-This folder is for NES attack of hybrid attack.
+This folder is for Autozoom attack of hybrid attack.